goblimey/ntripcaster/README.md

 RUN make install

+# The builder image is dumped and a fresh image is used
+# just with the built binary, config and logs made from 'make install'
+FROM ubuntu:18.04
+COPY --from=builder /usr/local/ntripcaster/ /usr/local/ntripcaster/

 EXPOSE 2101

-WORKDIR /usr/local/ntripcaster/bin
+WORKDIR /usr/local/ntripcaster/logs

-CMD ./ntripcaster
+CMD /usr/local/ntripcaster/bin/ntripcaster
 ```

 The directives in the Dockerfile
-automate a build process which is similar to the steps described by
+automate a build and deploy process which is similar to the steps described by
 BKG's original installation instructions shown above.
+Tit runs in two stages.
+The first stage installs the software needed to build the executable program,
+and then builds it.
+That's done just once when you run the the "docker build" command.
+That material is then all cleared away.
+When you run the server using "docker run" that invokes
+just the second stage,
+which takes the built executable program and runs it.

-FROM defines which version of Linux docker will run, in this case Ubuntu 18.4.
+The first FROM directive defines which version of Linux docker will run the build stage, in this case Ubuntu 18.4.
 Check the website for Linux distribution you are using
 and choose the latest stable version.
 For Ubuntu, that's [this page](https://ubuntu.com/#download).